Notice: A new circulation policy will be going into effect on Monday, March 4, 2019.

 Temporary New Resident Card: Two (2) items of any type of circulating material may be borrowed simultaneously.

-Each loan period is 21 days, with the exception of magazines and DVDs, whose borrowing period is 7 days.
+Each loan period is 21 days, with the exception of magazines and hotspots, whose borrowing period is 14 days.
 Interlibrary loan periods are determined by the lending library, and the due date will be specified on the slip accompanying the book.
 Materials will not be due any day that your home library branch is closed, either because of the branch schedule or for a holiday.

-Yes, nearly all materials are renewable for two borrowing periods beyond the original 21-day borrowing period.
+Yes, nearly all materials are automatically renewed for two borrowing periods beyond the original 21-day borrowing period.
 Exceptions include magazines and some special DVD collections and items that are on hold by another customer.
-You can renew online through the Library Catalog by clicking on patron account and then items out.
-You will need your password.
-You can also renew by calling any open branch or in person at the library.
-Please have your library card number when calling.
+If you wish to renew beyond the three borrowing periods you will need to contact any open branch by telephone or stop in at any branch in person to make your request.

 Interlibrary Loans may be renewed only with prior approval of the owning library.
 Call 541-774-6421 to inquire about renewing Interlibrary Loan materials